terraform-ibm-modules/terraform-ibm-kms-all-inclusive/solutions/standard/DA-keys.md

-# Defining keys in a Key Management Service configuration in an IBM Cloud Project
+# Configuring keys in a KMS in IBM Cloud projects

 When adding Key Management Service from the IBM Catalog to an IBM Cloud project it is possible to configure additional key rings and keys.
 This is achieved by entering edit